Logo

 • Vomiting

-Symptoms of Adderall withdrawal can make a person seem like they are hungover or drunk.
+Symptoms of Adderall withdrawal can resemble a hangover or drunkenness.
 The longer a person has abused Adderall, the more their brain and body have depended on it.
-This could make breaking free from the substance more difficult.
+This could make getting sober from the substance harder.

 You Can Break Free From Adderall Abuse

-The best way to fully commit to treatment is to enter one of our residential addiction treatment programs.
-We tailor our approach depending on each person.
-Many who struggle with addiction also deal with co-occurring mental health disorders, and healing can only truly begin when these needs are addressed.
-Additionally, our intensive outpatient program provides the level of support and flexibility needed during early recovery.
-It is especially designed for those who have obligations that preclude them from living at our facility.
+The best way to fully commit to treatment is to enter a residential program.
+We tailor our approach to each person’s needs.
+Many who struggle with addiction also deal with co-occurring mental health disorders, and healing can only start when these needs are addressed.
+Our intensive outpatient counseling offers the type of support and flexibility needed during the early stages, especially for those with responsibilities outside of recovery.

 Recovery doesn’t stop when you get clean.
 Many patients benefit from our sober living homes, which offer a less restrictive environment than extended care.
 They provide a safe space for clients to develop vital skills for post-treatment life.